 Monthly customers can turn over quickly due to cost saving goals.

 In either case, understanding which customers are renewing, unsubscribing, or canceling early can help you detect patterns and characteristics of those who churn.
 You can target them, and learn about the “why.”
-It’s a basic metric to use before using the financial aspects of churn rate.
+It’s a basic metric to use before using the financial aspects of the churn rate.

 Are you providing an option for your customers to recommend the service to a friend?
 Are they filling out surveys that provide you with a “share-ability” factor?
 Giving customers the opportunity to recommend your product gives you further insight into customer satisfaction.

 If they’re perfectly happy with the service, and continue to subscribe without recommending to a friend, they may be indifferent or happy with your service, simply using it because they like it.
 If they are recommending to a friend, it’s possible that they’re motivated by the rewards and incentives you're providing.
 If so, here are ideas for generating referrals without spending much on incentives.